 In this Act unless the contrary intention appears —

-“the Agreement” means the agreement a copy of which is set out in Schedule 2, and includes that agreement as altered from time to time in accordance with its provisions;
+the Agreement means the agreement a copy of which is set out in Schedule 2 and, except in section 3(1), includes that agreement as altered from time to time in accordance with its provisions and by the first supplementary agreement, the second supplementary agreement and the third supplementary agreement;

-“the Company” means CRA Exploration Pty.
+the Company means CRA Exploration Pty.
 Limited, a company incorporated in the State of New South Wales;

-“the first supplementary agreement” means the agreement a copy of which is set out in Schedule 3;
+the first supplementary agreement means the agreement a copy of which is set out in Schedule 3;

-“the Joint Venturers” has the same meaning as that expression has in and for the purposes of the Agreement;
+the Joint Venturers has the same meaning as that expression has in and for the purposes of the Agreement;

-“the second supplementary agreement” means the agreement a copy of which is set out in Schedule 4.
+the second supplementary agreement means the agreement a copy of which is set out in Schedule 4;

+the third supplementary agreement means the agreement a copy of which is set out in Schedule 5.

 [Section 2 amended by No. 12 of 1983 s.
 3; No. 39 of 2001 s.
+4; No. 37 of 2008 s.
 4.]

 Part II — Ratification of Agreement and supplementary agreements